Office of Global Engagement

 It is important to take immediate steps in case any of your essential immigration and travel documents are lost or stolen.
 Your ability to return to the U.S. may be directly impacted if you do not have valid documents for re-entry.

-In all cases, report your situation to ISSS at oisss@brown.edu with any details.
+In all cases, report your situation to ISSS at oisss@brown.edu with any details you can provide.
 Read below for additional information about specific document types.

 Travel Document